SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 * __Manage versions__ Create or restore snapshots, see [versions](#manage-versions).

-* __Export__ Export an exposition as a tar.gz file (you can also use this to make a copy of an exposition, by importing the generated file)
+* __Export__ Export an exposition as a zip file containging all its pages as HTML files.
+These HTML files can be opened on any computer with a browser, also offline.
+The start page is named __index.html__ .

 * __Delete__ Delete an exposition or work from the RC.